 So here is a brief primer.

-A resonator guitar basically utilizes a metal cone that sits underneath the strings and acts very much like a stereo speaker.
+A resonator guitar basically utilizes a metal cone (rather than a customary wooden soundboard) that sits underneath the strings and acts very much like a stereo speaker.
 The strings connect to the cone via a bridge.
 When the strings are played, the metal cone vibrates, and you get a completely distinct tone and timbre.

 Going Back in Time